agrc/gis.utah.gov/_posts/2016-09-16-road-centerlines-schema-update-and-regional-workshop-notes.md

 The three primary components to the realignment are:

--updating the existing road centerlines data model to ensure that the data content can easily meet NG911 and UDOT needs, while preserving additional road attributes, -modifying the existing data aggregation process to add efficiencies that results in imporved data quality and data update frequency, and
+- updating the existing road centerlines data model to ensure that the data content can easily meet NG911 and UDOT needs, while preserving additional road attributes,
+- modifying the existing data aggregation process to add efficiencies that results in imporved data quality and data update frequency, and
--exploring emerging software/platform capabilities, that will allow for the statewide road centerlines layer to edited 'in-place' by road and address authorities, and informed by feedback from the many users of this valued data resource.
+- exploring emerging software/platform capabilities, that will allow for the statewide road centerlines layer to edited 'in-place' by road and address authorities, and informed by feedback from the many users of this valued data resource.

 What follows are a few updates and resources related to this effort.